oracle/weblogic-kubernetes-operator/kubernetes/hands-on-lab/tutorials/node.selector.ocishell.md

 - To ensure that a pod ends up on a machine with an SSD attached to it
 - To co-locate pods, from two different services that communicate frequently, in the same availability zone
 - To ensure pods end up in different availability zones for better high availability
-- To move away (*draining*) all pods from a given node because of maintenance reasons
+- To move away (*draining*) all pods from a given node because of maintenance reasons.
-- To ensure that pods running certain software end up in a licensed environment.

 In this lab, you will learn how to assign pods to individual Managed Server instances and or the entire domain to particular node or nodes.